-Students often wonder if content previously published in their thesis or dissertation will be accepted for submission by journal article publishers.
+Students often wonder if data previously published in their thesis or dissertation will be accepted for submission by journal article publishers.
 As publisher policies on duplicate or prior publication vary, it is best to check with the publisher in question.
 Many publishers include this information on their websites.
 For example, Nature will consider submissions of material previously published as a thesis or dissertation.
 Don't hesitate to contact the Library if you need assistance in this area.

 The MIT Libraries have compiled a helpful chart summarizing the policies of some publishers.